Ahmedmousa20/Admin-Dashboard/README.md

-# Proof-Of-Concept
+# Proof-Of-Concept (ASP Core MVC)
-- An Admin DashBoard ,Admin can Show/Udate/Delete/add Employess an there Departments and Send mails to Employees Used Techniques:
+- An Admin DashBoard ,Admin can See/Udate/Delete/add Employess an there Departments and Send mails to Employees Used Techniques:

 • MVC CRUD Operations Using EF Core